Historic Town of Banská Štiavnica and the Technical Monuments in its Vicinity, Slovakia

 Once the third largest city in the Hungarian Empire, Banská Štiavnica was a centre for miners, metallurgists, alchemists, mineralogists, land surveyors, cartographers, technical designers, and builders.
 Gunpowder was used to blast rock from the mines for the very first time ever here.
 This level of creative spirit and ingenuity made the region a magnet for famous architects and artists.
 The result was a slew of palaces, houses, statues, and churches.

-Today, the town centre remains perfectly preserved from its form over 250 years ago.
+Today, the city centre remains perfectly preserved from its form over 250 years ago.
 And, since 1993, the historic town and the area’s technical monuments have been inscribed on the UNESCO World Heritage List.
 Once called "Silver Town," Banská Štiavnica is alive with history, architecture, and forests—heaven for history lovers and adventurers who want to explore the origins of an entire region.

 A Cultural Paradise for Visitors